Rev 11

 echo "db_address = /run/redis-openvas/redis.sock" | sudo tee -a /etc/openvas/openvas.conf

-Start the redis server and enable it as a start up service.
+Start the Redis server and enable it as a startup service.

 sudo systemctl start [email protected] && \